-- To ensure that all staff, both teaching and non-teaching, are aware of the difficulties and educational disadvantage faced by cared for children and young people and understand the need for positive systems of support to overcome them - To inform members of staff of the general educational needs of CFC, and to promote the involvement of these children in extracurricular activities, home reading schemes, etc - · To act as an advocate for CFC - · To develop and monitor systems for liaising with carers and colleagues in Children's Services - · To monitor the educational progress of all CFC in order to inform the school's development plan - · To intervene if there is evidence of individual underachievement or absence from school - To ensure that the educational targets within the Personal Education Plan are implemented fully and that all relevant staff are aware of them. - To ensure best value when spending the additional budget share made available specifically for CFC to support achievement. - To be responsible for the appropriate allocation of the Pupil Premium for CFC and to be accountable for how it is spent - · To complete training for Designated teachers new to role and to attend other training as appropriate - · To support the Quality Assurance Process for schools on working with CFC - To implement the Personal Education Plan for each child and review it as required - · To supervise the smooth induction of a CFC into the school - To develop in-school strategies to promote and accelerate the achievement of CFC and close the gap between them and their peers
+- To ensure that all staff, both teaching and non-teaching, are aware of the difficulties and educational disadvantage faced by cared for children and young people and understand the need for positive systems of support to overcome them - To inform members of staff of the general educational needs of CFC, and to promote the involvement of these children in extracurricular activities, home reading schemes, etc - To act as an advocate for CFC - · To develop and monitor systems for liaising with carers and colleagues in Children's Services - · To monitor the educational progress of all CFC in order to inform the school's development plan - To intervene if there is evidence of individual underachievement or absence from school - To ensure that the educational targets within the Personal Education Plan are implemented fully and that all relevant staff are aware of them. - To ensure best value when spending the additional budget share made available specifically for CFC to support achievement. - To be responsible for the appropriate allocation of the Pupil Premium for CFC and to be accountable for how it is spent - · To report to the Board of Trustees at least on an annual basis on the outcomes for CFC - · To complete training for Designated teachers new to role and to attend other training as appropriate - To support the Quality Assurance Process for schools on working with CFC - · To implement the Personal Education Plan for each child and review it as required - · To supervise the smooth induction of a CFC into the school

-To fully support additional learning opportunities that may be available from the Virtual School and partner agencies
+- To develop in-school strategies to promote and accelerate the achievement of CFC and close the gap between them and their peers - To fully support additional learning opportunities that may be available from the Virtual School and partner agencies